Social Interactions Models with Latent Structures: Social Interactions Models

 where in the general case the slope coefficient of the peer effect $\overline\beta_{g0}$, the slope coefficient of the individual characteristics $\beta_{g0}$, and the group fixed effect $\mu_{g0}$ can all vary across groups.
-In the dynamic games, \cite{aguirregabiria2007sequential} investigate the unobserved group/market heterogeneity and they treat them as random effects and a part of the public information. \cite{arcidiacono2012estimating} study spillover effects across groups with fixed effects on continuous outcomes.
-Here we take $\mu$'s as fixed effects parameters in the binary choice model.
+In dynamic games, \citet{aguirregabiria2007sequential} investigate the unobserved group/market heterogeneity and they treat it as a random effect and a part of the public information. \citet{arcidiacono2012estimating} study spillover effects across groups with fixed effects on continuous outcomes.
+Here we take $\mu$'s as fixed-effect parameters in the binary choice model.
 In particular, the fixed effect $\mu_{g0}$ enters the single index additively.
-Although standard in the panel data literature, to the best of our knowledge, no paper considers fixed effects when estimating peer effects.
+Although fixed effects are standard in the panel data literature, to the best of our knowledge, no paper considers fixed effects when estimating peer effects.
 We provide the first formal results about conducting valid statistical inference in this setting.

 Model \eqref{eq:model} adopts an incomplete information structure for the discrete game, where the belief about influencers' choices, i.e., the conditional expectation, enters the utility function of individuals.
 The random error $\varepsilon_{ig}$ is independently and identically distributed (i.i.d.)~across $i\in[n]$ and $g\in[G]$, with a known distribution.
-In this paper, we assume $\varepsilon_{ig}$ follows a standard logistic distribution; there is no difficulty in allowing other link functions, for example, the Probit.
-Another straightforward extension is to include the contextual effects in to the single index, as in \cite*{lin2021uncovering}.
+In this paper, we assume $\varepsilon_{ig}$ follows a standard logistic distribution; there is no difficulty in allowing other link functions, for example, the probit.
+Another straightforward extension is to include the contextual effects into the single index, as in \cite*{lin2021uncovering}.
 We focus on the current simple model to fix ideas.

-To set up the building blocks for the estimation scheme, denote the data as $w_{ig}\equiv(Y_{ig},X_{ig}')'$ and the slope coefficient vector as $\theta_g\equiv(\overline\beta_g,\beta_g')'$, with dimension $1+\mathrm{dim}(X_{ig})$.
+To set up the building blocks for the estimation scheme, denote the data as $w_{ig}=(Y_{ig},X_{ig}')'$ and the slope coefficient vector as $\theta_g=(\overline\beta_g,\beta_g')'$, with dimension $1+\mathrm{dim}(X_{ig})$.
 The \emph{negative} log-likelihood of an individual $i$ in group $g$ is

-where $\Lambda(x)\equiv(1+\rm{e}^{-x})^{-1}$ is the cumulative distribution function (CDF) of the standard logistic distribution.
+where $\Lambda(x)=(1+\mathrm{e}^{-x})^{-1}$ is the cumulative distribution function (CDF) of the standard logistic distribution.
 Let $P_{g}=\{P_{ig}\}_{i\in[n]}$ be a choice probabilities profile, and then the average negative log-likelihood for the group $g$ can be written as

 Furthermore, the average negative log-likelihood over the $G$ groups is